Garnasha/Footprint-clustering/papernew/discussion.md

 spaces.

-Given such a notion of convexity, it might be possible and useful to define an algorithm which tries to split non-convex clusters, ideally such that as many points in the cluster but not in the dataset are excluded from the union of the two new clusters (intuitively, split along the plane of maximum missing datapoints in the cluster).
+Given such a notion of convexity, it might be possible and useful to define an algorithm based on trying to split non-convex clusters, ideally such that as many points in the cluster but not in the dataset are excluded from the union of the two new clusters (intuitively, split along the plane of maximum missing datapoints in the cluster).
 Given an algorithm to perform such a step, apply this iteratively to the most non-convex cluster after each step, starting with a universal cluster.